M4R1033/Contact/README.md

 # Contact
 A way to contact me over github.
-Just to a commit with a text file in this repo.
+Just do a commit with a text file in this repo.

 :)